 Concerning the authors of the various books of the Bible, it is widely known that Moses wrote the Torah, the first five books of God's word, and there is scriptural evidence of it:

 According to Jewish tradition, either Joshua or Ezra inserted, at the end of Deuteronomy, the account of Moses death.
 The book of Joshua bears his name because he wrote it.
 He continued where Moses' portion ended in the Book of the Law (Joshua 24:26).
 The book of Judges is generally attributed to Samuel, but it is a little unclear exactly when he authored it.

 The authors of the two books of Samuel are not known with certainty.
 Some attributes them to the prophet Isaiah, while the Pelubert Bible Dictionary refers to different people, including Samuel himself (1Samuel 10:25), Nathan the prophet, Gad or Iddo the seer.
-Same for the books of Kings.
+This is the same situation for the books of 1 and 2Kings.
 The authors are not known for certainty.
 Chronicles are traditionally attributed by the Jews to Ezra, and probably correctly so, in spite of modern scholars that believe they were written at a time past Ezra.